pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 deletion_script = "DROP TABLE votesTable"
 ```

-When create our resource, it behaves the same way as any other Pulumi resource, but takes its arguments as a `SchemaInputs` object.
+When we create our resource, it behaves the same way as any other Pulumi resource, but takes its arguments as a `SchemaInputs` object.

 ```python
 mysql_votes_table = Schema(name="mysql_votes_table",